What is placental abruption?

 What causes placental abruption?

 A direct blow to the uterus can cause placental abruption.
-For example, this could happen during a car crash.
-Doctors don’t know what causes it in other cases.
+For instance, this could happen during a car crash.
+Healthcare providers don’t know what causes it in other cases.
 You may be at higher risk if:

 - You had a placental abruption with a previous pregnancy